radiumsoftware/iridium/README.md

 # config/enviroment.rb

 Todos.configure do |rack, config|
-  rack.use FrontendServer::AddHeader.new 'X-Application-Auth-Token', config.developer_key
+  rack.use FrontendServer::Middleware::AddHeader.new 'X-Application-Auth-Token', config.developer_key
 end
 ```

 ## Deploying

 Applications built using FrontendServer can be deployed to heroku out of
 the box.
-Applications will be compiled and **minified** at deploy time.
+Applications will be **compiled and minified** at deploy time.

 ```
 heroku create --stack cedar